 You will read the sophomore summer text (see below) and complete the attached assignment on literary terms.
-This required work will be part of the overall theme of the year.
 This novel has been selected for its interest level and readability as well as for its challenging, compelling content.
 In short, you should expect to think, but the book should be fun to read.
 You will be expected to take a substantive test on it in the first week of classes.
-Please carefully read and annotate the book in preparation.
+Please carefully read and annotate the book in preparation (think about themes, symbolism, and characterization).

-Required Book:
+Required Book for 10th grade English: